nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 Follow the instructions in this section to launch the lab to use with this course.

-1. Navigate to the Sky Tap Portal at [https://purestorage.skytap-portal.com/](https://purestorage.skytap-portal.com/) and enter your passcode.
+1. Navigate to the Sky Tap Portal at [https://purestorage.skytap-portal.com/](https://purestorage.skytap-portal.com/) and enter your passcode and **click Go**.

     <img src=../graphics/m1/1.1.1.png width="50%" height="50%" >

-2. Once logged in you will see an interface with two virtual machines Windows1 and Windows2.
-Click on the Windows1 VM to launch the console.
-You will be automatically logged into Windows when you connect to the Virtual Machine's console.
+2. Once logged in you will see an interface with two virtual machines **Windows1** and **Windows2**. **Click on the Windows1** virtual machine's to access its console.
+You will be automatically logged into Windows when you connect to the virtual machine's console.

     * If the Lab is not started, Power on the VMs using the button up top; this will start the VMs in the proper sequence.